Undergraduate Academic Programs / Departments / Courses

 ELECTIVES:

-Students complete the degree requirements by choosing five electives.
-Two electives must be from one of the Sciences or Social Sciences/Humanities listed below.
-Students are encouraged to take two electives from the same discipline (e.g., Psych 1010 and 1020) as these are set up to be taught in the first and second semesters, and sometimes summer.
-It will also make it easier to get into electives in the same discipline the following year.
-NOTE: Students may also register for Paramedicine 4900 (Honours Thesis in Paramedicine) in which case they would need two fewer electives in their second year and then they may graduate with an Honours degree.
+Students complete the degree requirements by choosing four electives.
+Two of these electives must be from Science.
+Students are encouraged to take two electives from the same discipline (e.g., Psych 1010 and 1020) as these are set up to be taught in the first and second semesters.
+It will also make it easier to select electives in the same discipline the following year.
+NOTE: Approved students may register for Paramedicine 4900 (Advanced Research and Thesis in Paramedicine) in which case they require fewer electives in their second year and will be eligible graduate with a Bachelor of Applied Health in Paramedicine with Honours.

 Business 1010 – Introduction to Business